donkirkby/vograbulary/README.md

 Vograbulary is built using Eclipse.
 Install the tools listed under [libgdx prerequisites][tools], clone this project from git, and then import the project files into Eclipse.
 To edit the graphics files, edit the contents of vograbulary-test/assets-raw, and then run vograbulary-test/src/com.github.donkirkby.vograbulary.AssetPacker.
 To change the font, follow the instructions for running [Hiero][hiero].
 Launch Hiero, open the vograbulary-test/assets-raw/default.hiero settings file, and then save the font file over vograbulary-android/assets/data/ui/default.fnt.
 That will also generate default.png, which you need to move back to vograbulary-test/assets-raw/skin/default.png.
 Finally, run the AssetPacker again.

+If you have the tools for building iOS apps, I'm looking for someone to package the iOS version.
+It sounds like it's [supported by libgdx][iOS], but [not trivial][iOStrouble].

 License
 =======